 Immersive learning facilitates the upskilling of employees through realistic practice and accurate feedback on performance.
-Companies can use immersive training to effectively onboard new hires, safely train staff in otherwise high-risk situations, and improve employees’ soft skills to help achieve individual and organisational goals.
+Companies can use immersive training to effectively onboard new hires, safely train staff in otherwise high-risk situations, and improve employees’ soft skills to help achieve individual and organizational goals.

-Crucially, immersive learning can be easily deployed at scale to deliver the same high quality training to employees located all around the world.
+Crucially, immersive learning can be easily deployed at scale to deliver the same high-quality training to employees located all around the world.

 Immersive learning simulates real-life scenarios and can train a specific set of skills that are needed in a job role, such as customer service, forklift driving, and sales pitching.
-XR training is also brilliant for high-risk and potentially life threatening situations.
+XR training is also brilliant for high-risk and potentially life-threatening situations.

 For example, police officers can learn how to act in case of accidents or dangerous situations and medical staff can perform and practice difficult operations first in VR.
-In these situations and others, immersive learning helps learners to become more competent and build confidence in their ability, all in a safe environment.
+In these situations, and others, immersive learning helps learners to become more competent and build confidence in their ability, all in a safe environment.

 XR captures the full, undivided attention of a learner by immersing them in realistic situations and removing them from distractions.
 Immersive learning helps learners focus on their learning experience and learn more efficiently.

 The traditional learning environment is full of distractions.
 Teachers have to overcome numerous obstacles to win students’ attention and help them learn, and we all know people who press ‘play’ on an e-learning video then scroll through social media while it plays in the background!